Child labour in India: Demography of child labour

 In India, millions of children are forced into child labour due to poverty, high illiteracy rates due to lack of education, unemployment, overpopulation, etc.

-As reported by Save the Children, children between the ages of 14–17 years engage in hazardous work and account for 62.8% of India's child labour workforce in which more boys than girls (38.7 million vs. 8.8 million) are forced into doing more hazardous work.
+As reported by Save the Children, children between the ages of 14 and 17 years engage in hazardous work and account for 62.8% of India's child labour workforce in which more boys than girls (38.7 million vs. 8.8 million) are forced into doing more hazardous work.
 Child labour used to be most ubiquitous in rural India in which 80% of working children found work.
 Recently, however, child labour has relocated from rural areas to urbanized areas where the big cities are located.
 Larger cities provide more opportunity for work compared to smaller, rural areas.
-As reported by UNICEF, there has been a 54% increase in child labor in urbanized areas for children between the ages of 5-14.
-In addition, according to a Campaign Against Child Labour study, India has approximately 12 666 377 child laborers total.
+As reported by UNICEF, there has been a 54% increase in child labor in urbanized areas for children between the ages of 5 and 14.
+In addition, according to a Campaign Against Child Labour study, India has approximately 12 666 377 child labourers total.
 Uttar Pradesh, a state in northern India, has 19,27,997 child labourers.
 Delhi, the capital of India, has over 1 million child labourers.
 Other leading states with similar figures include Bihar, Rajasthan, Maharashtra, Madhya Pradesh and Uttar Pradesh.

 According to 2005 Government of India NSSO (National Sample Survey Org.), child labour incidence rates in India is highest among Muslim Indians, about 40% higher than Hindu Indians.
 Child labour was found to be present in other minority religions of India but at significantly lower rates.
 Across caste classification, the children had child labour incidence rates of 2.8%, statistically similar to the nationwide average of 2.74%.
 Tribal populations, however, had higher child labour rates at 3.8%.
 India has the highest number of children stunted because of malnutrition (48.2 million) equivalent to Colombia's population, according to Save the Children's 'Stolen Childhoods' report.
 31 million children are part of India's workforce, the highest number in the world.
 A minute analysis of the available child labour data reveals that a greater number of children in the age group of 5–14 years are engaged in agricultural labour in rural India.